Skip to main content

 Benchmarking in framework mode

-Framework mode allows you to execute a series of prepared tests from a directory, similar to other testing frameworks (pyest, etc).
-Framework mode follows the same rules as direct execution mode as above, but with a few modifications, as the engine executes your tests (you do not call the benchmarks directly)
+Framework mode allows you to execute a series of prepared tests from a directory, similar to other testing frameworks (pytest, etc).
+Framework mode follows the same rules as direct execution mode as above, but with a few modifications, as the engine executes your tests (you do not call the benchmarks directly).

-Due to it's automated nature, outputs are currently standardize to CLI where a dataframe is generated and output to the CLI.
+Due to it's automated nature, outputs are currently generated as a dataframe and output to the CLI.
 Additional options for data retrieval will be added later.

 Framework mode requires: